tingerrr/hydra/README.md

 3. If you use no custom top margin or page size, but a custom paper, pass it `paper`

 ### Anywhere but the header
-To use the hydra functon out side of the header of your doc while retaining its behavior, place the `hydra-anchor()` in the header of your document, it'll use this to search as if it was used in the header itself.
+To use the hydra function out side of the header of your doc while retaining its behavior, place the `hydra-anchor()` in the header of your document, it'll use this to search as if it was used in the header itself.